jpt13653903/ALCHA/Wiki/MarkDown/Header.md

 [[[img src=https://openclipart.org/download/3850/dchandlr-dchandlr-work.svg height="70"]]](https://openclipart.org/detail/3850/work)
-The ALCHA project, including the language grammar and, by extension, this wiki, is under active development.
-Until the first stable prototype compiler is published, the details of the language are subject to change without notice.
+The ALCHA project, including the language grammar and, by extension, this wiki, is under development.
+This wiki serves as a documentation of the project goals and aspirations, which are inherently unstable and subject to change without notice.

 - [Introduction](/p/alcha/wiki/Introduction)
 - [Lexical](/p/alcha/wiki/Lexical)